 The Save Changes Menu is used to confirm programming changes when modifying a cycle or the parameters of the Global Settings.
 The Save Changes Menu will default to Yes.
-Using the or keypad will move the cursor between Yes or No. Press the keypad is pressed, the display will either return to the Modify Cycle Menu or the Global Setup Menu depending in which submenu the display was in.
+Using the or keypad will move the cursor between Yes or No. Press the START keypad to make a selection.
+Once the START keypad is pressed, the display will either return to the Modify Cycle Menu or the Global Setup Menu depending in which submenu the display was in.